revsic/BranchTracer/README.md

 ## Helper

-Helper injects the brancher dll into the target process.
+Helper injects the Brancher dll into the target process.

 By waiting for the created remote thread, it helps the normal operation of the process after the veh registration and break point creation.